Dave-team/Knowledge-base/Principles.md

 ## Rituals
 Mornings
-- Medidate
+- Medidate: see below
 - Review goals for the day
-- Workout
+- Stretch session / Workout

 Nights
 - Reflect on the day
 - Practice gratefullness
 - Set goals for the next day
-- Journal
+- Journal: see below
-    - Reflect on how you performed against principles - look at yourself objectively
-    - How do you feel and why?
-    - What are you grateful for?
 - Visualize yourself as the person you want to be and use affirmations

 Weekly (e.g. Sundays)